katacoda/scenario-examples/quiz/step1.md

-Katacoda supports inline interactive quiz elements that can be included in any step of the scenario.
+Katacoda supports inline interactive quiz elements that can be included as any step within the scenario.
 The Quiz format supports different question and answer styles.
 Users cannot proceed until they have answered all the questions correctly.

+## Example Quiz

-Q1 requires users to enter the extract string.
+Within Q1, requires are users to enter the extact string.

->>Q1: Enter the extract string test<<
+>>Q1: Enter the extact string test<<
 === test

-Q2 requires user to enter a string containing a certain keyword.
+For Q2, the question requires user to enter a string containing a certain keyword.

 >>Q2: Enter the string containing test<<
 =~= test

-Q3 is multiple choice, requiring users to select all the correct answers.
+Q3 is multiple choice question, requiring users to select all the correct answers.

 >>Q3: Multiple Choice <<
 [*] Correct
 [*] Correct
 [ ] Incorrect

-Q4 is a single choice that users must select.
+Q4 is a single choice where users must select the correct answer.

 >>Q4: Single Choice <<
 (*) Correct